swiftlang/swift-evolution/proposals/nnnn-single-expression-optional-return.md

 ## Introduction

-Any single-expression closure can omit the `return` statement and have an inferred return type.
-This proposal aims to make this feature consistent everywhere in the language.
+Any single-expression closure can omit the `return` statement.
+This proposal aims to make this feature more consistent in some other corners of the language.

 Original swift-evolution thread: [\[Pitch\] Make `return` optional in computed properties for a single case](https://lists.swift.org/pipermail/swift-evolution/Week-of-Mon-20160523/019260.html)